 Students who have attended an accredited law school outside of the United States may receive credit for some courses taken in the foreign law school which parallel elective courses offered at the University of Miami School of Law.
 Graduates of civil law schools generally will not be awarded as many advanced standing credits as will graduates of common law schools.
 The applicant, nevertheless, is required to present all of the documents required for admission, including results of the Law School Admissions Test (LSAT).
 The Law School's decision regarding the amount of advanced standing credits to be awarded will be sent to the applicant prior to registration.
 The Committee may require a more detailed transcript evaluation in order to grant advanced standing.

 Graduates of foreign law schools who have completed the requirements for a Master of Laws (LL.M.) degree at the University of Miami School of Law and who are admitted to the J.D.
 Program may be awarded up to 29 advanced standing credits for law courses taken in the degree granting foreign law school.
-In addition, if they compile a strong record in their LL.M. coursework and meet the program's requirements, they may forego receiving the LL.M. degree and transfer most of the credits earned during the LL.M.
-Program towards the J.D. degree, thereby earning the J.D. in two years or two years plus one summer.
+Depending on how many advance standing credits a student is awarded, full time students may be able to complete their remaining credits in three semesters or three semesters and one summer and graduate with a joint J.D./LL.M. degree.

 It is your responsibility to contact the Board of Bar Examiners of the state in which you desire to practice law to determine whether the foreign degree you received will entitle you to sit for that state's bar examination.
-You may access this information here.
+You may access the National Conference of Bar Examiners website here.

 If you choose to study law in this country, you must be aware that successful completion of the J.D. program, and even admission to a state bar, does not automatically give you the right to practice law in the United States.
 You may find yourself in a situation in which you have the same academic qualifications as U.S. citizens, but are unable to work here.
 Thus, we urge you to carefully examine current immigration regulations and consult with a United States Consulate before committing yourself to a major financial outlay.